Blog 28 April 2025

 Supporting the mental health of young people

 Supporting the mental health of young people is more critical now than it ever has been.
-We’re sharing links to a number of free online courses and resources to help adults who work with young people develop ways to promote positive mental health and support wellbeing.
+Take a look at some free online courses and resources to help adults who work with young people develop ways to promote positive mental health and support wellbeing.

 Place2Be